rubocop/ruby-style-guide/README.md

     do_something
   end
   ```

+* Limit lines to 80 characters.

+* Avoid trailing whitespace.

+* End each file with a newline.

 * Use Unix-style line endings. (*BSD/Solaris/Linux/OS X users are covered by default,
   Windows users have to be extra careful.)